-A year ago we were hectically preparing for Christmas.
+A year ago, in 2012, we were hectically preparing for Christmas.

 Then suddenly the attention of the world was diverted: at Sandy Hook Elementary in the US there was a brutal spree of murders, killing innocent helpless children and adults.